chernistry/jobfuq/README.md

 - **Fake HTTP Traffic Generation:** Keeps your scraping footprint under the radar.
 - **Manual Captcha Handling:** Automatically switches to headful mode when necessary.

-All these features are implemented in `jobfuq/linked_utils.py` and can be fine-tuned via `linked_config.toml`.
+All these features are implemented in `jobfuq/scraper/core/linked_utils.py` and can be fine-tuned via `jobfuq/conf/linked_config.toml`.

 ---